jrc03c/vue-component-with-css/readme.md

 ```

 This works for both root-level objects that are used to create apps or objects that are used to create components for re-use.
 See the demo in the `/demo` folder for a fuller example.

+# Notes & caveats

+The main difference in functionality between this and standard Vue 3 components is that this does not provide _scoped_ CSS.
+If you have any ideas about how to do this easily, please let me know.